nibeditaSw/Final-E-Commerce-Project/README.md

-# Final-E-Commerce-Project
+<h1>KNOX_STORE - An eCommerce Website</h1>
-This Website is built in HTML CSS and JavaScript.
+KNOX_STORE is a fully responsive ecommerce website, built using HTML, CSS, and JavaScript.